energinet-open-incubator/innersource-collaboration/meeting-docs/roles.md

 See this [sample email].
 * [ ] Upload this document into the [working session folder].
   * [ ] See [PrepareDoc] for how to check in the changes.
-It could be useful to add a comment along the lines of "Minutes for working session MM-DD-YYYY added".
+It could be useful to add a comment along the lines of "Minutes for working session DD-MM-YYYY added".

 ### Tips